-The cohort component model has no rival in providing projections of age structure, though simpler methods perform well for projections of the total population (Rowland, 2003; Siegel, 2002; Smith et. al. 2001).
-Its implementation within a single year of age and annual time periods provide the framework for this investigation, using the POPGROUP software (Andelin and Simpson, 2007; Simpson, 2006).
+The cohort component model has no rival in providing projections of age structure, though simpler methods perform well for projections of the total population (Rowland 2003; Siegel 2002; Smith et al. 2001).
+Its implementation with single years of age and annual time periods provides the framework for this investigation, using the POPGROUP software (Andelin and Simpson 2007; Simpson 2006; www.ccsr.ac.uk/popgroup).
+A simplified version of the cohort component model, the Hamilton-Perry method (Smith et al. 2001; Swanson et al. 2010), is not considered here but can benefit from the results of this investigation.

 Various authors have specified and evaluated methods to graduate or calibrate reference schedules of mortality, fertility and migration to take into account local characteristics.
-Age schedules may be parameterised and their local parameters estimated as clearly reviewed and demonstrated by Congdon (1992).
-Multilevel modelling may distinguish local variability from sample variability and provide model-based confidence intervals (Johnson et al. 2010; Leyland and McLeod 1999; Westerling 1995).
-Migration attracts a variety of approaches for sub-national projection (reviewed by Wilson and Rees, 2005).
+Age schedules may be parameterized and their local parameters estimated as clearly reviewed and demonstrated by Congdon (1992).
+Multilevel modelling may distinguish local variability from sample variability and provide model-based confidence intervals (Johnson et al. 2010; Leyland and McLeod 2000; Westerling 1995).
+Migration attracts a variety of approaches for subnational projection (Wilson and Rees 2005).

 In this paper we test a practical approach to calibrate each component of change.
-National age schedules of fertility and mortality are scaled to reflect the local levels of fertility and mortality, maintaining a common age-sex structure.
-For migration, we calibrate a national age-sex schedule to match a time series of estimates of the local population age structure.
+Regional age schedules of fertility and mortality are scaled to reflect local levels of fertility and mortality, maintaining a common age-sex structure.
+For migration, we calibrate a regional age-sex schedule to be consistent with a time series of estimates of the local population age structure.
 This indirect estimation of local age-specific migration is the main methodological contribution of the paper.
-It is made possible by the publication in England, Wales and Scotland since 2001 of annual age-structured population estimates for small areas.
-The dependence of demographic methods on data availability will be discussed further later in the paper.
+It is made possible in England, Wales and Scotland since 2001 by the publication of annual age-specific population estimates for small areas.
+The dependence of demographic methods on data availability is further discussed later in the paper.

-We first set the context of Fife in Scotland for which we present small area projections, and the data available.
+We first set the context of Fife in Scotland for which we present small area projections, and outline the data available.
 The methods are then described not only for the calibrated estimates of local components of change just referred to, but for two alternatives: on the one hand estimating demographic schedules directly from local data without recourse to calibration, and on the other ignoring local characteristics altogether.
 Comparison is made of the three sets of estimates, and of small area projections based on them.
 At the end of the paper we discuss extensions of the calibration approach to make the most of available data, and to project households and other characteristics related to age and sex.